theseion/libgit2-pharo-bindings/LibGit-Core.package/LGitTag.class/README.md

-A LGitCommit represents a specific commit and the associate information.
+A LGitTag represents a git tag and the associate information.

 Instance Variables
 	handle:		NBExternalObject